MicrobiologyETHZ/HoneyScraper/README.md

 ```
 python C:\Users\name\folder\myproject\code\HoneyScraper.py -i 60 -v connected concentration -f myfilename.csv
 ```
+Insert your path to the python script instead.
 The following options are available.
 ```
 options:
   -h, --help            show this help message and exit
   -f FILENAME, --filename FILENAME
                         Name of the file where the information is stored.
-Example: values.csv
+Default: HoneywellValues.csv
   -d DIRECTORY, --directory DIRECTORY
                         Directory in which the file should be saved.
-Default: location of the script
+Default: location of the python script.
+(HoneyScraper.py)
   -a IPADDRESS, --ipaddress IPADDRESS
                         IP Address of the gas detector.
 Default: 169.254.60.47
   -i INTERVAL, --interval INTERVAL